phenopackets/phenopacket-tools/docs/index.rst

 The *phenopacket-tools* library was written as a modular Java 17 library and has three main goals.

-- To simplify creating phenopackets with Java code using streamlined builders and predefined building blocks such as units, anatomical organs, and clinical modifiers.
+- To simplify *creating* phenopackets with Java code using streamlined builders and predefined building blocks such as units, anatomical organs, and clinical modifiers.
+- To *convert* phenopackets from the obsoleted version 1 to the version 2 (current) of the Schema.
-- To provide a validation framework for checking phenopackets for syntactical and semantic correctness and to enable developers to extend the validation framework to encode the specific requirements of consortia or projects using either JSON schema or programmatic tools.
+- To provide a *validation* framework for checking phenopackets for syntactical and semantic correctness and to enable developers to extend the validation framework to encode the specific requirements of consortia or projects using either JSON schema or programmatic tools.
-- To convert/lift phenopackets from the obsoleted version 1 to the version 2 (current) of the Schema.

 On top of the library, we provide a standalone command-line interface (CLI) application for conversion and validation.

-The following sections first describe the library and the last section instructs how to use the CLI application on your system.
+The following sections describe phenopacket-tools library and CLI application.

-..
-    TODO - review the three points and sync them with the manuscript.
+We start with :ref:`rsttutorial` to provide a quick overview of the CLI application functionality.
+We follow with the comprehensive :ref:`rstcli` description.
+The rest of the documentation offers an in-depth user guide for using the library functionality in a JVM-based application.

 .. toctree::
    :maxdepth: 1